HyperdustLab/hyper-core-protocol/README.md

-## MOSS Network
+## Hyper Network

-MOSS Network is a decentralized AI Agent hosting metwork
+Hyper Network is a decentralized AI Agent hosting metwork

 Consumer-grade GPU nodes are invited to join the network without permission, enabling them to mine the native token, $HYPT, by performing PoUW tasks such as AI inference and 3D rendering.